General relations for quantum gases in two and three dimensions. II. Bosons and mixtures: Additional relations coming from the Efimov effect

 We consider two wavefunctions $\psi_1$, $\psi_2$, satisfying the two-body boundary condition (\ref{eq:wbp3d}) with the same scattering length $a$, and the three-body boundary condition (\ref{eq:danilov},\ref{eq:Phi_ZR}) with different three-body parameters $R_{t 1}$, $R_{t 2}$.
 The corresponding three-body regular parts are denoted by $B_1$, $B_2$.
 We show in the Appendix~\ref{app:3b} that

 which yields [Tab.~II, Eq.~(1)] by choosing $\psi_i$ as an eigenstate of energy $E_i$ and taking the limit $R_{t 2}\to R_{t 1}$ \footnote{We note that $\psi_1$ and $\psi_2$ do not satisfy the lemma [Article~I, Eq.~(33)] because they are too singular for $R\to0$.
-If this lemma was applying, the right-hand side of (\ref{eq:lemme_dEdRt}) would be zero and the zero-range model (\ref{eq:wbp3d}) would be self-adjoint without need of the extra contact condition (\ref{eq:danilov}), which is not the case.}.
+If this lemma was applying, the right-hand side of (\ref{eq:lemme_dEdRt}) would be zero and the two-body contact condition (\ref{eq:wbp3d}) would define a self-adjoint Hamiltonian without need of the extra, three-body contact condition (\ref{eq:danilov}), which is not the case.}.